 If you have 40 experts sharing out your article, that’s a huge audience reach!

-9. Do a Content Roundup
+#9.
+Create a Content Curation Roundup

-A content roundup is like an expert roundup.
+A content curation roundup is like an expert roundup.
 But instead of gathering together opinions of experts you assemble a collection of blog posts on a particular topic.

 Let’s say your content roundup consists of 10 blog posts on affiliate marketing.
 All you need to do is summarise each article in 2 or 3 paragraphs, pulling out the most valuable tips.
 Mention the author and include a link back to the article.